uetke/website_content/blog/python/03_HDF5_python.rst

    ValueError: Not a dataset (not a dataset)

-It means that we are trying to access a dataset to which we have no longer access.
-It is confusing, but because we closed the file, we are no longer allowed to access the second value in data.
+The error means that we are trying to access a dataset to which we have no longer access.
+It is a bit confusing, but this occurs because we closed the file, so we are no longer allowed to access the second value in data.
 When we assigned ``f['default']`` to the variable ``data`` we are not actually reading anything from the file, we are just generating a pointer to where the data is located on the hard drive.
 However, this code will work:

 .. code-block:: python